 – Philippians 4:13

 Teaching second language learners can be challenging.
 There is nothing easy about simplifying words for students who are learning a language.
-The basic forms of words have to be explained to them in order for them to comprehend deeply.
-Pronunciation of each word form is so essential for the students.
-As a teacher, I had to think of varied ways to help them memorize the vocabulary and then use them correctly.
-Here are some activity types I have found useful:
+The basic forms of words have to be explained to them in order for them to comprehend deeply, and pronunciation of each word form is also essential.
+It is important to have varied ways to help students memorize the vocabulary and then use the words correctly.
+Some activity types I have found useful are:

 For specific activities, I try to select activities that allow students to participate, have fun, and learn, all at the same time.
 Some activities that work well include flipped activities, pair work, sharing with a neighbor, role play, mix and match, grid activities, and pictures representing words, as well as impromptu oral presentation.
-These cooperative learning activities not only encourage better understanding of vocabulary, but allow them to mingle with each other and know each other well.
-The social aspect makes class more enjoyable for many students.
-These activities can help them boost their learning and enthusiasm.
+These cooperative learning activities not only encourage better understanding of vocabulary, but also allow students to mingle with each other and get to know each other well.
+The social aspect makes the class more enjoyable for many students, so these activities can help them boost their learning and enthusiasm.

 As second language teachers, we have to adapt and adjust to the learning and teaching environment.
-And remember the wise words of Colossians 3:23, “Whatever you do, work at it with all your heart, as working for the Lord, not for human masters.”
+As you teach, remember the wise words of Colossians 3:23: “Whatever you do, work at it with all your heart, as working for the Lord, not for human masters.”